-Associate Vice President, Administration Title IX Coordinator MacDonald Hall, room A-219 908-709-7046
+Associate Vice President of Operations Title IX Coordinator MacDonald Hall, room A-219 908-709-7046

-All Title IX matters should be directed to the Associate Vice President, Administration, Union County College's Title IX Coordinator.
-All complaints of discrimination and sexual harassment, including those concerning Title IX, Section 504, or the ADA also, should be directed to the
+All Title IX matters should be directed to the Associate Vice President of Operations, UCNJ Union College of Union County, NJ's Title IX Coordinator.
+All complaints of discrimination and sexual harassment, including those concerning Title IX, Section 504, or the ADA also, should be directed to the Associate Vice President of Operations.

-Associate Vice President, Administration.